What is targeted muscle reinnervation?

 Those with damaged nerves or painful nerves

-Ohio State surgeons are able to treat peripheral nerve issues and neuromas unrelated to amputation with procedures similar to TMR, rerouting nerves to reduce pain.
+The Ohio State Wexner Medical Center's surgeons are able to treat peripheral nerve issues and neuromas unrelated to amputation with procedures similar to TMR, rerouting nerves to reduce pain.

 Preparing for your procedure